More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Results

 \subsection{Sample Size Comparisons}

-Table~\ref{tab:sample-sizes} compares total sample sizes across all four strategies.
-The Neyman allocations range from $198$ (Hours Worked) to $68{,}697$ (Unemployed), reflecting the very different within-stratum variability of a rare binary variable versus a continuous one.
-The NSO-max collapses these to a single shared total of $68{,}697$, driven entirely by Unemployment.
-The Bethel allocation requires $n^\star = 91{,}308$ --- larger than the NSO-max --- because it must protect domain-level precision for all three variables simultaneously.
-The HB-combined allocation achieves $n^{\mathrm{HB}} = 18{,}262$, an $80\%$ reduction relative to Bethel and smaller even than the NSO-max total.
+Table~\ref{tab:samplesizes} compares total sample sizes.
+The Neyman allocations range from 198 (Hours Worked) to 68,697 (Unemployed).
+The NSO-max gives 68,697, driven by Unemployment.
+Bethel requires $n^\star = 91{,}308$ to protect domain-level precision simultaneously.
+The HB-combined allocation achieves $n^{\text{HB}} = 18{,}262$, an 80\% reduction.